denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 | 2022-01-01 23:55:00 | 00:10    | 23:55         | 15.0      | NaT      | 07:30          | 29.0      | AS      | 270    | N274AK  | SEA-ATL | 33.0 | 23.0 | 66.06 | 160.0    | 8.05546    | 9.270062  | 0.0    | 1022.9   | 10.0  |
 | 2022-01-01 23:50:00 | 00:25    | 23:50         | 35.0      | NaT      | 05:50          | 16.0      | AS      | 7      | N281AK  | SEA-ORD | 33.0 | 23.0 | 66.06 | 160.0    | 8.05546    | 9.270062  | 0.0    | 1022.9   | 10.0  |
 | 2022-01-01 23:49:00 | 00:35    | 23:49         | 46.0      | NaT      | 05:45          | 31.0      | UA      | 507    | N426UA  | PDX-ORD | 33.0 | 19.0 | 55.75 | 120.0    | 6.90468    | 7.945768  | 0.0    | 1025.1   | 10.0  |

+The following code standardizes the `dep_time` (departure time) column by ensuring all values are formatted as valid times in the `HH:MM` format.
+Here’s a breakdown of the steps:

+1. **Convert and Pad Values**:
+   - Converts `dep_time` to an integer, then back to a string, using `str.zfill(4)` to ensure all values have four digits (e.g., `0800` for 8:00 AM).
+2. **Remove Extra Whitespace**:
+   - Strips any leading or trailing whitespace from the `dep_time` values for consistency.
+3. **Filter Numeric Values**:
+   - Filters the `dep_time` column to retain only numeric entries, which helps prevent parsing errors by excluding rows with non-numeric values.
+4. **Convert to Time Format**:
+   - Attempts to parse `dep_time` into a time format (`HH:MM`) using `pd.to_datetime`, setting invalid formats to `NaT` (`errors='coerce'`).
+   - Extracts and formats the time as a string (`HH:MM`), finalizing the column for accurate and uniform time-based analysis.

+This process improves data consistency and reliability by ensuring `dep_time` is correctly formatted as `HH:MM`, making it suitable for further analysis or modeling.

 ```Python
 df['dep_time']=df['dep_time'].astype(int).astype(str).str.zfill(4)